 Spine trauma call is shared with the Department of Neurologic Surgery, with each department responsible for call on alternating weeks.
 During the weeks assigned to orthopedics, you alternate pager call from home on weekdays and weekends.
 You are responsible for the evaluation of emergency patients who require a spine surgery consultation.
 You also work to coordinate staff coverage and formulate overall care plans.

-- Pager call from home averaging every third or fourth night on call
+- Pager call from home averaging every fourth night on call

 - Evaluation of emergency patients to be admitted, after initial assessment by orthopedic and neurosurgery senior residents